-Two years later it was time for a new challenge and Daryl moved to Swindon and the newly built Linx Centre where he signed for the new Swindon Wildcats hockey team.
+After two seasons in Bournemouth it was time for a new challenge.
+Daryl decided to move to Swindon and the newly built Linx Centre.
+He signed for the newly formed Swindon Wildcats hockey team.

 Fast forward 9 years and Daryl had become a part of community life in Swindon, playing and coaching for the Wildcats organisation and married to a local girl, he’d fully settled into life in the Wiltshire town when, by a twist of fate, his career took a sharp upward turn.

-The team were obliged to start off in the lower British League Division One, competing against teams such as the Blackburn Hawks, Dumfries Vikings and Telford Tigers before earning promotion to the top flight with 99 points from 52 games.
+The team were obliged to start off in the lower British League Division One.
+They were to compete against teams such as the Blackburn Hawks, Dumfries Vikings (now Solway Sharks) and Telford Tigers before earning promotion to the top flight with 99 points from 52 games.

 During that season an incredible 16,280 Nynex crowd watched the Storm beat local rivals, the Blackburn Hawks, 11-3.